electricjones/data-manager/README.md

 $manager = new Manager(['one' => 1]);
 $manager->add("one.two", "two-value"); // exception
 ```

+If you try to alter a protected item, a `ModifyingProtectedItemException` will be thrown.
 ## Interoperability
 Data Manager is [PSR compliant](http://www.php-fig.org/) and [Container Interoperability](https://github.com/container-interop/container-interop) compliant.
 Any oversights, please let me know.